paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 ^^^^^^^^^^^^^^^

 This worker flags the data and returns statistics on the flags.
-As all other workers, it can be run multiple times within a single MeerKATHI run (though this feature is not necessarily useful for many other workers).
+As all other workers, it can be run multiple times within a single MeerKATHI run as explained at
+:ref: `configfile` (though this feature is not necessarily useful for many other workers).
 It can flag data based on, e.g., channel-, antenna- and time selection, or using automated algorithms that run on autocorrelations (to catch antennas with clear problems) or crosscorrelations.

 :ref:`cross_cal`
 ^^^^^^^^^^^^^^^^